Working with brands globally to shape how they are seen and understood

 Poplar Branding

-Why brand strategy is your competitive edge
+Brand strategy is your competitive edge

 Brand strategy is the reason customers choose you over the competition

 This article explores how brand strategy, often misunderstood as a “big-company luxury” is, in fact, the most powerful competitive advantage a small business can build.
-It argues that while many entrepreneurs focus on visual branding (logos, websites, packaging), the true strength of a brand lies in the clarity of its purpose, positioning, and promise.
+It argues that while many entrepreneurs focus on visual branding (logos, websites, packaging), the true strength of a brand lies in the clarity of its purpose and promise.

 Tuesday, February 4, 2025